 How does it work?

-Let's say you have $100,000 in a non-registered investment account and $100,000 of debt on a line of credit.
-Depending on capital gains in the investment account, you can sell the investment account holdings.
+Let’s say you have $100,000 in a non-registered investment account and $100,000 of debt on a line of credit.
+You can sell the investment account holdings depending on capital gains in the investment account.
 You then use the $100,000 cash to pay off your line of credit.
 Once you have paid off the line of credit, you take out a $100,000 investment loan to repurchase the investments.
 Your interest payments are lower with an investment loan since you can generally claim the investment loan interest payments on your taxes.

 When to consider an investment loan?

-Investment loans are not suitable for everyone as it requires you to have enough income to make loan payments and stay invested for more than 10 years.
+Investment loans are not suitable for everyone as they require you to have enough income to make loan payments and stay invested for more than ten years.
 Talking with your financial advisor about whether an investment loan is right for you is crucial.
 If so, it can be an excellent tool for helping you lower your annual interest payments.

 What can you start doing today to eliminate debt?